broadinstitute/dsp-appsec-infrastructure-apps/docs/src/docs/sdarq.md

 ### New Service Requirements

-- Create a security checklist for dev teams
+- Create a security checklist (recommendations) for dev teams
 - Report to Slack
 - Create tickets in Jira
 - Create product in DefectDojo